Funnel progress

 This chart illustrates where in the world your website's visitors are located, which can be invaluable for tailoring your content and marketing efforts.
 Let's break it down: User Locations: The list categorizes visitors by their geographic locations.
 This data is crucial for understanding your global reach and identifying key markets.
 Visitors: The numbers indicate how many visitors you've had frFew readersPages

 The Pages chart refers to how visitors interact with different pages on a website.
 It provides easy-to-understand metrics to help improve a website's performance.
 Here’s a breakdown of the chart's components: Pages: This column lists the specific pages of your website that visitors have accessed.
-It shows the paths users are taking through your site, which can reveal popular content or pages that miFew readersPage performance
+It shows the paths users are taking through your site, which can reveal popular content or pages that miFew readersUTM to Key events

 This chart is a visualization of page performance on your website, showing how long visitors stay on a page against the number of views that page gets.
 Here’s an explanation of what this means: Views (Y-Axis): The vertical axis shows the number of views each page has received.
 Average Time in Seconds (X-Axis): The horizontal axis represents the average amount of time visitors spend on a page.Few readersForm conversions